THE EDH MULTIVERSE

 A multiverse format

 Commander, or EDH, is a malleable Magic The Gathering format that is played in many different ways.
 By focusing on the social aspect of the game it has opened up new avenues to enjoy Magic.
-Unlike conventional formats, which are mainly played at their competitive edge, EDH facilitates games at all levels of play: from cEDH to all possible kinds of casual Commander.
+Unlike conventional formats, which are mainly played at their competitive edge, EDH facilitates games at all levels of play: from cEDH to every possible kind of casual Commander.
 This diversity is great in that there's something in EDH for everyone.
 And everyone should be able to find an EDH game they will enjoy.
 Regardless of budget, skill or time.

 Trying to win and trying to prevent others from winning are two fundamental drivers in the game.
 In EDH, the extent to which these two drivers are pursued will lead to different experiences that different players prefer.
 "The EDH Multiverse" guides use those drivers to describe how expectations about EDH can differ and how they can impact gameplay.
 The chart paints a picture of the EDH landscape and gives pointers on how you can navigate its many interpretations.
 Like assessing for what type(s) of EDH your deck(s) might be suitable, what you can do to increase the format coverage of your deck suite, how you can express what kind(s) of EDH you prefer using language anyone can understand, what questions you can ask and answer to gauge expectations, and what you can do to get into the same ballpark.